laurentcrombe/Highway/README.md

 Nowadays we are working hard everyday to make the Internet a more **creative** place.
 We have a countless number of technologies, techniques and as many tools to do so.
 Today, I would like to present you the next one you will use.

-The default behavior of your browser reloading the page everytime the window location change has been deprecated since a few years.
+The default behavior of your browser reloading the page everytime the window location changes has been deprecated since a few years.
 Thanks to Ajax techniques we can now create awesome transitions between our pages, offering our users a better and more immersive experience.

-Highway is a lightweight (**1.8kb** *minified and gzipped*), dependency-free, complete and easy-to-use **Router** written in **ES6**.
+Highway is a lightweight (**1.8kb** *minified and gzipped*), dependency-free and easy-to-use **Router** written in **ES6**.
 It will never be so easy to add transitions to your websites.
 The only limit is **your imagination**.

-Everytime the window location changes, the requested page/view will be loaded in **[Ajax](https://developer.mozilla.org/en-US/docs/AJAX)** with the **[Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API)**.
+Everytime the window location changes, the requested page/view will be loaded in **[Ajax](https://developer.mozilla.org/en-US/docs/AJAX)** using the **[Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API)**.
 This will give you the ability to add transitions between the current page/view and the requested one.

 ## Features